ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 This section contains examples for both approaches discussed above:
 {{code-sdf-constructors}} introduces an `sdfConstructor` keyword which allows for defining both mandatory (in this example: `temperatureUnit`) and optional constructor parameters (in this example: `ipAddress`).
 The example shows that the names of constructor parameters may deviate from the quality names in the model (`temperatureUnit` vs `unit`) as the target quality is specified via a JSON pointer.
-Additionally, this constructor example explicitly labels the `ipAddress` as information that belongs to the `$context` of the proofshot.
+Additionally, this constructor example explicitly labels the `ipAddress` as information that belongs to the `sdfContext` of the proofshot.

 ~~~ sdf
 info: